Urviskumar/Advancing-Autonomous-Driving-Perception/README.md

  published the detections as ROS messages.
 These messages were used to trigger specific actions by the robot.
- The ZED 2 camera was used to obtain depth information, which was crucial for object distance estimation.
+ The ZED 2 camera was used to obtain depth information, which was crucial for object distance estimation. </p>

 ## F. Results and Analysis
- The robot demonstrated a high degree of proficiency in following lane markings detected in the camera images.
+ <p align="justify">The robot demonstrated a high degree of proficiency in
+ following lane markings detected in the camera images.
 It employed techniques such as color filtering and line fitting to identify lanes.
 The robot was able to adjust its steering to stay within the lanes, demonstrating the effectiveness of the control algorithms implemented.
-The success in lane following is a testament to the robustness of the computer vision techniques and control algorithms used in this project.
+The success in lane following is a testament to the robustness of the computer vision techniques and control algorithms used in this project.</p>

 ## Conclusion
-In conclusion, the results obtained from this project demon strate the effectiveness of the techniques and algorithms im plemented.
-The robot was able to follow lanes, detect objects, and estimate distances to objects accurately, demonstrating its potential for real-world applications in autonomous navigation.
+<p align="justify">In conclusion, the results obtained from this project demon
+ strate the effectiveness of the techniques and algorithms im plemented.
+The robot was able to follow lanes, detect objects, and estimate distances to objects accurately, demonstrating its potential for real-world applications in autonomous navigation.</p>